ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 ### Const-by-Default Discipline

 Finally, let’s connect the dots.
-Objects constructed reflectively (via `alloc::Stack` or `alloc::Heap`) are always treated as **const-first**.
+Objects constructed reflectively (via `alloc::Stack` or `alloc::Heap`, covered next) are always treated as **const-first**.
 If a non-const overload is the only option, RTL may safely apply an internal `const_cast` because those objects were never originally declared const.

 Externally provided const objects, on the other hand, remain **strictly const**—RTL will never apply a cast, ensuring you never slip into undefined behavior.